Teens, Absenteeism & School-Connectedness: 1 Simple Fix

 Step 2 is working the data.

-Teachers & leaders responsible for sharing weekly updates as a Tier-1 attendance intervention must analyze data for patterns of engagement.
+Teachers & leaders responsible for sharing weekly updates must analyze data for patterns of engagement.
 That’s where an integrated data analytics and communications platform becomes essential for driving results.
 It enables teachers to review past communications, and get insight into the relationship between students’ behavior, academic achievement, home life, and attendance.
 When teachers see folks at home aren’t engaging, they have the data in hand to initiate a positive 1:1 conversation and together develop an attendance plan.

 It’s never that home adults don’t care.